Triple Clasp Formulas for $G_2$: Introduction

-for some $\kappa_i\in \mathbb{F}$.
+for some $\kappa \in \mathbb{F}$.
 If $\kappa\ne 0$, then $S$ is isomorphic to the image of the idempotent

-In \cite{elias2015light}, the coefficient $\kappa$, computed in the $\mathfrak{sl}_n$ web category, is called a local intersection form.
-We carry out analogous calculations in the $\mathfrak{g}_2$ web category and find an analogue of Elias's claps conjecture holds for $G_2$.
+In \cite[Definition 3.8]{elias2015light}, the coefficient $\kappa$, computed in the $\mathfrak{sl}_n$ web category, is called a local intersection form.
+We carry out analogous calculations in the $\mathfrak{g}_2$ web category and find an analogue of Elias's clasp conjecture holds for $G_2$.